Libyan resistance movement: The Second World War

+During exile, Idris of Libya and Tripolitanian nobles in Egypt established the Libyan Arab Force to fight alongside the Allies.

+The Libyan Arab force would see extensive battles in the Western Desert campaign in battles such as the Second Battle of Al Alamayn and the Siege of Tobruk.

 Aftermath

-Resistance was crushed by General Rodolfo Graziani in the 1930s and the country was again controlled by the Italians with the help of Libyan collaborators, to the point that many Libyan colonial troops fought on the side of Italy between 1940 and 1943: two divisions of Libyan colonial troops were created in the late 1930s and 30,000 native Libyans fought for Italy during World War II.
-Tripolitanian nobles in Egypt established the Libyan Arab Force to fight alongside the Allies.
+Resistance was crushed by General Rodolfo Graziani in the 1930s and the country was again controlled by the Italians with the help of Libyan collaborators, to the point that many Libyan colonial troops fought on the side of Italy between 1940 and 1943.
+Two divisions of Libyan colonial troops were created in the late 1930s.
+30,000 native Libyans fought for Italy during World War II.